DKG Oregon

 • To initiate, endorse, and support desirable legislation or other suitable endeavors in the interests of education and of women educators

-• To endow scholarships to aid outstanding women educators in pursuing graduate study and to grant fellowships to non-member women educators
+• To endow awards to aid members in pursuing personal and professional growth and to provide grants to non-member educators

 Oregon State Organization History